laravel/docs/cashier-paddle.md

 #### Coupons

-You could also display the prices after a coupon reduction.
+You could also choose to display prices after a coupon reduction.
 Pass in any coupons as a comma separated string:

     use Laravel\Paddle\Cashier;